ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/protect-against-threats.md

 ### Subscriptions

 Threat protection features are included in all Office 365 subscriptions; however, some subscriptions include more advanced features.
-For example, Office 365 Advanced Threat Protection (ATP) includes ATP Safe Links and ATP Safe Attachments.

-The following table summarizes the protection features included in this article together with the minimum subscription requirements:
+The following table lists the protection features included in this article together with the minimum subscription requirements.<br/>

 |Protection type  |Subscription requirement  |
 |---------|---------|